Arcturus is followed by Acrux - what we know about the new Omicron variant - Breaking Latest News

 Even experts in this country did not expect an increased burden of disease from XBB.1.16.
 “I don’t think that Arcturus will lead to many severe courses again,” said Ulf Dittmer, Director of the Institute for Virology at the University Hospital in Essen, when asked by FOCUS online.

 In particular, people who have been vaccinated first and are then mildly to moderately ill have a very broad immunity – through antibodies as well as through T-cells.
-That applies to a lot of people in Europe.
+That applies to many in Europe.
 “This protects them very well against serious illness and no conceivable variant can completely avoid it.”